Phonemic Inventory and Transcription. The symbols in Table 1 stand for the distinctive speech sounds (phonemes) of the Nûristânî languages.

 |3 3||;||more to come|

 Transition.
 This system of transcription indicates word boundaries for clarity.
-Sounds within a word are produced in close transition, which implies the overlapping (coarticulation) of certain articulatory components of adjacent sounds.
-Across a word boundary (normally indicated by a space) sounds are normally produced in lexical transition, in which fewer types of components overlap.
+Sounds within a word are produced in close transition, which implies the overlapping (coarticulation) of certain articulations of adjacent sounds.
+Across a word boundary (normally indicated by a space) sounds are normally produced in lexical transition, in which fewer types of articulatory overlap.
 However, the sounds across some word boundaries may be produced in close transition, in which case the words are linked together by an underline (_) rather than separated by a space.
 In some cases the transition from one word to the next is even closer, with the loss of a sound adjacent to the boundary; words with such syncopated transition are linked by an equal sign (=).
 Words of foreign origin may be joined in accentual transition by a plus sign (+), indicating that such words are to be treated as a unit in applying final-syllable accent.

-Within certain words the normal componential overlap between sounds is blocked by an open transition, symbolized by a raised dot (·).
+Within certain words the normal articulatory overlap between sounds is blocked by an open transition, symbolized by a raised dot (·).
 The occurrence of this so-called juncture is phonemic in at least K. and Kal.
 Likewise, the normal overlap of lexical transition may be broken, as indicated by a comma (,).

 Symbols for the different degrees of transition in K.km appear in Table 2.